-NBA Statement About Hong Kong Tweet Translated Differently on Its Chinese Social Media Account
+NBA Statement About Hong Kong Tweet Translated Differently on Chinese Social Media

 A search Monday for Houston Rockets merchandise on Chinese e-commerce platform Taobao turned up zero results.
 Li-Ning, a major Chinese sporting goods brand, said in a statement Sunday it was suspending cooperation with the Rockets because of Morey’s “mistaken remarks.”
 Hupu, a sports news website, has likewise suspended all coverage of the Rockets and locked the section of its website previously dedicated to the team.

 Meanwhile, some U.S. lawmakers and even Democratic presidential candidate Julian Castro have condemned the NBA for succumbing to Chinese censorship.
 The NBA has allowed and even encouraged its players and coaches to be outspoken on social and political issues in the United States, which makes this move stand out.

+House Minority Leader Kevin McCarthy, R-Calif., lashed out at the NBA for its response and accused the league of bowing to China in order to protect economic interests.
+McCarthy tweeted that “the NBA seems more worried about losing business than standing up for freedom.
+Shameful.”

 A former British colony, Hong Kong was returned to China in 1997 under the framework of “one country, two systems,” which promises the territory certain democratic freedoms not afforded to the mainland.
 Some anti-government protesters in recent months have violently expressed their opposition to the ruling Communist Party.